New Orleans attack intensifies watch against US terrorism, political violence

 A recent study found that vehicle-ramming attacks have increased since 2010, with over 60 attacks in cities including London, New York, Berlin, and now New Orleans, acts that killed over 240 people and injured more than 1,000.
 On Dec.
 20, an attacker smashed a car into a crowd in Magdeburg, Germany.

 Cities, including New Orleans, have responded by using concrete barriers, sometimes temporary, to prepare for entertainment events.
 New Orleans was in the process of installing such bollards to prepare for next month’s Super Bowl when the attack occurred.
-Such preparations require balancing safety requirements with accessibility that is integral to city parks and squares.
+Such preparations require balancing safety requirements with the accessibility that is integral to city parks and squares.

 Attacks by lone individuals are also more difficult to prevent than larger conspiracies involving multiple actors, experts say.

-“We don’t have an X-Ray for a man’s soul,” says Brian Michael Jenkins, an analyst at the RAND Corporation.
+“We don’t have an X-ray for a man’s soul,” says Brian Michael Jenkins, an analyst at the Rand Corp.
 “It’s much more difficult to see what an individual is planning.”

 The twin incidents put a new spotlight on radicalization in the nation’s military ranks.

-One study found that, since 2011, just over 40 radicalized members of the U.S. military committed crimes related to their extremist beliefs, a quintupling from the era between 1990 and 2010.
+One study found that, each year since 2011, an average of just over 40 people with U.S. military backgrounds have committed crimes related to extremist beliefs, up from about seven per year between 1990 and 2010.
 About 16% of those criminally charged in the Jan.
-6, 2021, U.S. Capitol rioting were military or ex-military.
+6, 2021, U.S. Capitol riot were military or ex-military.

-Other studies have concluded that the share of extremists and support for extremism is no larger in the U.S. military than in the public at large.
+Other studies have concluded that the share of extremists and support for extremism are no larger in the U.S. military than in the public at large.
 Indeed, the Pentagon has been winding down a post-Jan.
 6 effort to root out extremists in the military, given the many gray areas such an effort revealed.

-“I don’t subscribe to the idea that there are problems of extremism in the military,” says 20-year U.S. Army veteran Danny Davis, director of the Graduate Certificate in Homeland Security at Texas A&M University.
+“I don’t subscribe to the idea that there are problems of extremism in the military,” says 20-year U.S. Army veteran Danny Davis, director of the graduate certificate in homeland security at Texas A&M University.
 “Not that there aren’t issues,” he adds.
 “But I could show you examples from any sector of society who have used terror tactics.”

 Over the past year, FBI Director Christopher Wray, who is set to resign at the end of the Biden administration, has warned of elevated threats of international terrorism, largely tied to the war in Gaza.
 He told The Associated Press in August that he was “hard pressed to think of a time in my career where so many different kinds of threats are all elevated at once.”

 The general challenge is not a new one, however.
-Laura Dugan, a sociologist and terrorism expert at The Ohio State University, says the key is what choices the public makes.
+Laura Dugan, a sociologist and terrorism expert at the Ohio State University, says the key is what choices the public makes.

 “Do we want to live in a police state and be safe?
 Or do we want to not live in a police state and then take the risks of things like this?”
 Professor Dugan asks.
 “We’re not going to be 100% secure from attacks, we’re just not. ...
 But I personally don’t think it’s worth living in fear, either.”